 When diagnosing osteoarthritis, your doctor will ask you about your hands and other joints.
 Explain how your symptoms affect what you do.
 Your doctor will check how your hands look and function.
 X-rays of joints with osteoarthritis can show loss of normal joint space, “bone spurs,” or other changes.

 The goals in treating osteoarthritis are to relieve pain and restore function.
-Brief rest—either by changing activities or wearing a splint—can help.
+Brief rest — either by changing activities or wearing a splint — can help.
 Soft, snug sleeves can help support a joint when rigid splints are too restrictive.
-Heat (for example, paraffin baths and warm compresses) can soothe the joints and help keep them mobile.
+Heat (for example, paraffin wax and warm compresses) can soothe the joints and help keep them mobile.
 It is important to keep as much finger motion and function as possible.
 Hand therapists can teach joint protection exercises and activity modification to help protect joints.
 Anti-inflammatory medication or a steroid injection into the joint can decrease pain, but neither cures osteoarthritis.

 Surgery is considered when the non-surgical options above have not helped.
 In most cases, you will tell your doctor when you are ready for surgery.
 The goal is to restore as much function as possible and to minimize your pain.
 One type of surgery is joint fusion.
 The worn cartilage is removed and the bones on each side of the joint are fused together, which means that the joint will not move but it will not hurt.
 Another choice is joint reconstruction, where the rough joint surface is removed and either replaced with your own soft tissue or with an implant.
 The type of surgery depends on the joint(s) involved, your anatomy, and your activities.
 Your hand surgeon can help you decide which type of surgery is the best for you.

 © 2012 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.Find a hand surgeon near you.